 Applying a texture to the side of a building

 When you apply a photo as a texture instead of an image, you can't place the image anywhere in your model.
 You need to have a face already drawn to which you can apply the image.
 However, you do have a little more control over the texture's positioning on the face.

 The following steps walk you through the process of applying a photo texture to flat face and offer a few tips along the way:

-- Select File > Import and select Use As Texture.
-(See Importing a 2D image for detailed steps.)
+- Select File > Import and select the Use As Texture option.

 - Click in the lower-left corner of the face that you want to photo-texture.